-Historically, a small summer recreational fishery has occurred out of Fiordland on the west coast of the South Island since the 1970s.
+Historically (since the 1970s), a small summer recreational fishery occurred out of Fiordland on the west coast of the South Island.
 A recreational fishery for Pacific bluefin tuna developed in 2005 out of Greymouth and Westport, on the west coast of the South Island, in which SBT are also occasionally taken as bycatch in August and September.
 At present, there are two distinct recreational fisheries; the west coast of the South Island from January to July, and the east coast of the North Island in June and July, primarily in the eastern Bay of Plenty.
-The North Island recreational fishery emerged rapidly in 2017, when SBT catches increased dramatically, and since then SBT catches from 2018 to 2020 have also been high (Table 20).
+The North Island recreational fishery emerged rapidly in 2017 when SBT catches increased dramatically, and since then SBT catches have remained high for this area (Table 20).